Learn More and ApplyHealth Law (LLM)

 Degree Requirements

-The Master of Laws program begins with an orientation that introduces graduate students to DePaul's faculty, staff, library, computer and research facilities.
-Students who received legal training outside the United States also will participate in a special course introducing them to the Socratic teaching method, the differences between civil and common law systems, and the foundations of the U.S. legal system.
+Students who received a first degree in law outside the United States are required to take a foundational course introducing them to the Socratic teaching method, the differences between civil and common law systems and the foundations of the U.S. legal system, as well as an introductory course in legal research and writing.

-To earn the LLM in Health Law, a student must complete 24 semester hours of credit with a minimum cumulative grade point average (GPA) of 2.0.
+To earn the LLM in Health Law, a student must complete 24 semester hours of credit with a minimum cumulative GPA of 2.0.
 A summer term is counted as a semester for this purpose.
-Students who complete 24 credit hours with a GPA below the 2.0 GPA required to earn the degree will not be permitted to continue taking classes to improve their GPA.
-A student is automatically dismissed if he or she has a cumulative GPA below 2.0 for any three consecutive semesters.

 Courses must be selected from the LLM in Health Law courses listed below.
 Students wishing to substitute a course must speak with their advisor.